Leoocast/horde-game/src/data/decks/README.md

 ## Deck JSON

 The deck file describes gameplay data.
-The current target schema is `0.2.0`.
+The current schema is `0.2.0`.

 Required top-level fields: